donydchen/mvsplat/README.md

 python -m src.main +experiment=re10k data_loader.train.batch_size=14
 ```

-The setting requires a single GPU with 80 GB of VRAM (A100).
-Set a smaller `data_loader.train.batch_size` to reduce memory usage.
+Our models are trained with a single A100 (80GB) GPU.
+They can also be trained on multiple GPUs with smaller RAM by setting a smaller `data_loader.train.batch_size` per GPU.

 ### Ablations